 Blue recycling bins

-From 1 October, if your blue bin is full, you can leave out occasional extra recycling for collection next to the blue bin.
+If your blue bin is full, you can leave out occasional extra recycling for collection next to the blue bin.
 We’ll collect one transparent sack of recycling left next to your blue bin – but all glass must be put in the bin.
 We’ll also collect one bundle of cardboard taped or tied together and broken down to a size that will fit in the bin.

 - You can order an additional blue bin